-The laws regarding the ICL are found in the Family Law Act 1975 and the Family Law Rules 2004.
-The family law courts have also approved a set of guidelines outlining the ICL’s role and responsibilities.
+The laws regarding the ICL are found in the Family Law Act 1975 and the Federal Circuit and Family Court (Family Law) Rules 2021.
+The Federal Circuit and Family Court of Australia (FCFCA) has also approved a set of guidelines outlining the ICL’s role and responsibilities.

 There are many reasons why the court may decide that an ICL is required.
 The ICL will commonly be appointed if the case involves:

 - Allegations of child abuse or neglect (physical, psychological or sexual);

 - Significant health issues (physical or psychological) affecting the child, a parent, or someone who has significant contact with the child;

 - Significant religious or cultural differences affecting the child;

 - Allegedly anti-social conduct by one or more parents, which impacts the child’s welfare;